 Montazah Palace and Royal Gardens

-An Egypt tours packages that includes Alexandria can’t miss the Montaza Palace is now a museum known as the Muhammad Ali Dynasty Museum.
-The Muhammad Dynasty ruled Egypt from 1805 to 1953, until Egypt became an independent republic.
-This fine museum showcases the history of that era, and to get a better perspective of the diverse heritage, culture and ancestry of Alexandria then the palace is an excellent resource to visit.
-The palace’s Royal Gardens are now a beautiful public park and nature preserve, and the nearby Salamlek Palace has been transformed into a classy hotel.
+An Egypt tour package that includes Alexandria can’t miss the Montaza Palace, which is now a museum known as the Muhammad Ali Dynasty Museum.
+The Muhammad Dynasty ruled Egypt from 1805 to 1953 until Egypt became an independent republic.
+As this fine museum showcases the history of that era and to get a better perspective of the diverse heritage, culture, and ancestry of Alexandria, the palace is an excellent resource to visit.
+The palace’s Royal Gardens is now a beautiful public park and nature preserve, and the nearby Salamlek Palace has been transformed into a classy hotel.

 Roman Amphitheatre